pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ### Settings

-Besides the parameters required in the class `CoupledSolverGaussSeidel`, the following parameters need to be included in the `settings` dictionary.
+Besides the [parameters required in the class `CoupledSolverGaussSeidel`](#settings), the following parameters need to be included in the `settings` dictionary.
 They are listed in alphabetical order.

 parameter|type|description
 ---:|:---:|---
 `model`|dict|Model component.
-`omega`|double|Relaxation factor.
+`omega`|float|Relaxation factor.

 ## IBQN